j-liu-dev/j-liu-dev.github.io/_posts/blog/2019-03-12-You-Will-Be-Working-With.md

 Whenever I have suggestions, even if they are different from your perspective, I openly communicate so it could serve the purpose of making our product better.

 ### Weakness
-I sometimes find myself too much obsessed with one task.
+Sometimes, I could be very obsessed with a task.
-Especially, when I am dealing with a bug, it is even more difficult to get out of it.
+Especially when dealing with a bug, it is even more difficult to get out of it.

 <img src="/img/blog/bug-fixing.jpeg" alt="Bug-fixing" width="40%">